udel-cbcb/iPTMnet-API/README.md

-# IPTMNET API
+# RESTful API for iPTMnet: A resource for protein post-translational modification network discovery.
-Welcome to the documentation of iPTMNet API
+Welcome to the documentation for iPTMNet API

 * [Overview](doc/overview.md)
 * [Setup](doc/setup.md)